Slayer95/aura-bot/CLI.md

 This parameter specifies the owner of the hosted game.
 The owner is typically the user who has administrative control over the game session.
 Here's the format for specifying the owner:

-- <USER>: The username of the owner.
+- USER: The username of the owner.
-- <SERVER>: The server the user is registered in.
+- SERVER: The server the user is registered in.

 ## \`--lobby-timeout <TIME>\`

 This parameter specifies the maximum time a game lobby is allowed to be unattended, that is, without a game owner.
 After this time passes, the lobby is unhosted.

-- <TIME>: Provided in seconds.
+- TIME: Provided in seconds.

 ## \`--download-timeout <TIME>\`

 This parameter specifies the maximum time a map download is allowed to take.
 Once this time is exceeded, the map download and game hosting are cancelled.

-- <TIME>: Provided in seconds.
+- TIME: Provided in seconds.

 ## \`--auto-start-players <COUNT>\`